cressidagp/cressidagp/README.md

-### Hi 👋, I’m @cressidagp
+### Greetings! 👋, I’m @cressidagp

-- 👀 I’m interested GM and AS
+- 👀 I’m interested in GM and AS
 - 🌱 I’m currently learning C++
-- 📫 How to reach me cressidagp@gmail.com
+- 📫 How to reach me: cressidagp@gmail.com
 - 😄 Pronouns: He with no life